mlabs-haskell/hydra-auction/doc/off_chain_spec.md

   as soon as all Hydra nodes commit.
 * If the Hydra Head isn't opened before the bidding end time, it should be aborted by Delegate server.
-* By the bidding end time, the Hydra Head should be closed and all contestation requests should be exhausted.
+* Delegate server closes the Hydra Head at the bidding end time.
   Otherwise, bidders would be able to submit new bids on L2 past the bidding end time.
 * `Fanout` should be triggered when the contestation